TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 </nav>
 ```

-Add a script that toggles the active menu and the `aria-current="page"` attribute for the current URL to the app.js.
+Add a script that toggles the active class and the `aria-current="page"` attribute for the current URL to the app.js.
+The active class improves UX by styling the current page in the menu differently and adding the [aria-current attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-current) to the current page improves the context understanding of screen readers.

 ```js
 document.addEventListener("DOMContentLoaded", function () {